stastnypremysl/lsql/README.md

 The documentation consists few chapters as the languge is processed.

 0) Used terminology
+1) Special characters - common for Preprocessor and Lexer
-1) Preprocessing
+2) Preprocessing
-2) Functions overview (used in all lexical, syntactical and semantic analysis)
+3) Functions overview (used in all lexical, syntactical and semantic analysis)
-3) Lexical analysis
+4) Lexical analysis
-4) Syntactical analysis
+6) Syntactical analysis
-5) Semantic analysis
+7) Semantic analysis
     1) Variable types
     2) Variable conversions
     4) Select statement